summary

 AI Summary

-This bill establishes new regulations for individuals and entities assisting veterans with their benefits claims in Arizona, aiming to protect veterans from predatory practices.
+This bill establishes new regulations for individuals and entities who assist veterans with their benefits claims, aiming to protect veterans from fraudulent or exploitative practices.
 It prohibits anyone from acting as an agent or attorney for veterans' benefits matters unless they are officially recognized by the U.S. Department of Veterans Affairs (VA).
-For those not accredited by the VA, they can only receive compensation for advising, consulting, guiding, coaching, or training individuals on initial claims, supplemental claims, or higher-level reviews, which are processes for appealing or amending a VA decision.
-These non-accredited individuals must file any standard fee agreements with the Arizona Attorney General's office and cannot receive payment for simply referring a veteran to someone else.
-Before providing services, a written agreement must be signed by all parties, detailing the fee structure, including a three-day cancellation period without penalty, and prominently displaying a disclosure stating the business is not accredited by the VA and that free services may be available from the VA or other veterans' organizations.
-These individuals must always act in the veteran's best interest, cannot guarantee specific benefit outcomes, use deceptive advertising, employ medical providers for examinations, use international call centers for data processing, or gain direct access to a veteran's personal information.
-Furthermore, they cannot charge upfront or non-refundable fees, with compensation being contingent on an increase in benefits and capped at a one-time fee not exceeding five times the monthly increase.
-Violations are considered unlawful practices, and individuals who contract with non-compliant entities have a right to take legal action.
+For those not acting as accredited agents or attorneys, compensation is only allowed for advising, consulting, guiding, coaching, or training individuals on initial claims, supplemental claims, or higher-level reviews, which is a process where a claim is re-examined by a more senior reviewer.
+These individuals must file their standard fee agreements with the Attorney General's office and provide a written agreement to the veteran that includes the fee structure, a three-day cancellation period, and a clear disclosure stating they are not accredited by the VA and that free services may be available from government or veteran organizations.
+They are also prohibited from guaranteeing specific benefit outcomes, using predatory advertising, employing medical providers for examinations, using international call centers for data processing, accessing a veteran's personal information directly, charging upfront or nonrefundable fees (compensation must be contingent on benefit increases and capped at five times the monthly increase), impersonating veterans or accredited representatives when contacting the VA, submitting paperwork to the VA on behalf of the veteran, holding power of attorney, or representing the veteran in any official proceedings.
+Violations are considered unlawful practices, and individuals who contract with non-compliant entities have a right to sue.
 These regulations do not apply to individuals already accredited and regulated by the VA.
-The bill defines key terms like "compensation," "higher level review," "initial claim," "person," "supplemental claim," and "veterans' benefits matter" to clarify the scope of these new rules.

 Committee Categories